How to Make a Witchy Halloween Decoration Out of a Pizza Box

-Greet your Halloween guests with a flying witch sign, featuring bats, a full moon, twinkling stars, and a written greeting.
+Greet your Halloween guests with a flying witch sign featuring bats, a full moon, twinkling stars, and a written greeting.

 This pizza box Halloween greeting, which reads, "Witching You a Happy Halloween," may be just the project you are looking for.
 The best part of making this witch greeting is that you'll have to order pizza to get the box.
 Talk about a great craft idea!

-Arrange Silhouettes and Greeting
+2 Arrange the Silhouettes and Greeting

 Print out the witch silhouette copy and the greeting copy.
 Draw a 9" circle on yellow construction paper.
 Cut out the witch from black construction paper.
 Layer a piece of black and one of yellow paper for cutting out the bats.
 Cut apart the greeting words.
 Arrange your pieces on the painted pizza box.
 The open end of the box should be to the top.